howiemnet/MotionControl/README.md

 ![Screenshot](http://i.imgur.com/SI0pRMs.png)

 A lot more documentation will come: this is just the first commit to get it all up there - feel free to poke around and laugh at my appalling coding style.
-Just keep it to yourself, y'all

 :)